nasa/smd-open-science-guidelines/README.md

 * To be included

 ### For Data Repositories
-* To be included
+* To be included, see request for comment above.

 ## Contributing

 Contributions to the repository are welcome!
 Following the best practices of open science, the material in the repository can be best built through the collective knowledge of the community.
 For reporting something that needs to be fixed or suggesting an addition, contributions can be made through opening an issue in the repository.
 If you are interested in contributing material directly to the repository, please see the following guides:

 * [Contributors Guide](Contributing)
-* Process for new guidelines
+* The process for developing new guidelines are still being refined, but [this presentation](https://docs.google.com/presentation/d/1DaFJpTCfl3cuTqBn7c32Bs8RNxRsa3vJnurmgh9SlXA/edit?usp=sharing) provides an overview.

 Contributions
 For any questions, please contact the maintainers or send an email to <HQ-SMD-SPD41@mail.nasa.gov>.